 I still don’t, but I have come a long way and tried a lot of different things.

-Yoga games have been by far one of the most successful things I’ve done to teach kids yoga.
+Creative kids yoga games are by far one of the most successful things you can use for teaching kids yoga

-Coming up with great games has been tricky, but I have also learned that I need one specific thing to help make these games possible…
+Coming up with great games has been tricky, but I have also learned that you need one specific thing to help make many of these games possible…

 The most invaluable tool for playing yoga games with kids is a good set of Yoga Pose Cards

 Check out my post here where I rank the Top Five Yoga Pose Cards Sets for Kids (available on Amazon)

 My kids NEED to see what we are doing when they try new poses and having access to the physical yoga cards with poses gives them autonomy, which is so important.

 Yoga pose cards also help them be able to try poses and postures on their own without having to hear my voice tell them exactly what to do.